-Prerequisite(s): 80% or better in Math 11.
-Pre-Calculus Math 12 is highly recommended as a pre-requisite.
+Prerequisite(s): 80% or better in MPREC-11 and 80% or better in MPREC-12, completed at MEI.

-This course is a pre-cursor for any student wishing to take postsecondary calculus.
+This course is a pre-cursor for any student wishing to take post-secondary calculus.
 This course is designed to develop students' curricular competency in the following areas: reasoning and modeling, understanding and solving, communicating and representing, connecting and reflecting.
 Topics include derivatives, differentiation rules and applications, integrals and applications of integration.
 The focus of this course is on problem solving.
-During this course, students will be self-evaluating their own learning as a method of formative assessment, and they will also be assessed with various activities, projects, guizzes and chapter tests.
+During this course, students will be self-evaluating their own learning as a method of formative assessment, and they will also be assessed with various activities, projects, quizzes and chapter tests.
 Core competencies such as communication skills, thinking skills and personal and social responsibilities will also be embedded and developed throughout the course to engage students in life-long learning.

-See Mathematics Pathways Diagram on the following page
+See $\it Mathematics Pathways Diagram$ on the following page